soushin/spring5-kotlin-application/README.md

 ```
 (spring5-kotlin-application) $ sh ./setup/sh
 ```
-After running docker containers, you can confirm api response via API of HTTP and gRPC client.
+After running docker containers, you can confirm api response via API of HTTP and gRPC gateway.

 **via API of HTTP**